Texas Personal Injury or Worker’s Compensation Claim?

 A few other examples would be where your injury was caused by a dangerous or defective machine or another person not employed by your company.

 It is noteworthy that Workers’ Compensation in Texas includes statutory subrogation claims.
 Victims often must repay workers’ compensation out of third-party compensation in personal injury cases.
-In short, if you get comp benefits and win damages from a third party, your lawyer will need to pay worker’s compensation back.

 Personal injury damages include such things as: